petzi53/weblog-notes/content/post/2020/2020-01-12-educational-tools-learning-theory.en.md

 Without going here into detail, I will use my categorization of learning theories published among others in The Zen Art of Teaching ([PDF](http://peter.baumgartner.name/wp-content/uploads/2012/12/Baumgartner_2004_The-Zen-Art-of-Teaching.pdf), 545 kB).
 This article outlines three different kinds of teaching modes:

-+  **Instruction**: Using static learning materials for reading, listening, and watching.
++  **Instruction or Learning I**: Using static learning materials for reading, listening, and watching.
-+ **Cognition**: Using dynamic and elaborated didactical educational interactions for guided practice.
++ **Cognition or Learning II**: Using dynamic and elaborated didactical educational interactions for guided practice.
-+ **Construction**: Using collaborative scenarios for mastering unstructured situations.
++ **Construction or Learning III**: Using collaborative scenarios for mastering unstructured situations.

 This categorization results in different educational aspects for each of the three teaching/learning modes:

 + **Kind of knowledge acquisition**: static –dynamic/procedural – social.
-+ **Teaching modes**: transfer – dialog – collaboration.
++ **Teaching modes**: transfer – dialog/discussion – collaboration.
 + **Learning strategies**: study – practice – mastering.
 + **Assessment methods**: correct answers – applying adequate techniques, processes, and procedures – success criteria.
 + **Teaching strategies**: explaining – observing and helping – collaborating.